Health Equity Track

 How will residents’ time be spent?

 The second and third years (PGY2 and PGY3) will be focused on community care as well as project and scholarship development and implementation.
-Residents will have three to four months of protected time each year to dedicate to community-based projects and ongoing partnerships with local community organizations.
+Residents will have three to four months of protected time each year to dedicate to scholarship development.

 As in our categorical program, our Health Equity Track residents will also participate in our WWAMI rotation during the PGY2 year.
 This rotation gives our trainees the unique opportunity to gain first-hand experience with primary care in the rural setting and to better understand the needs of patients outside of the greater Seattle area.